cnsxp4/StojebaIT2600FinalProject/README.md

+# DoS attacks and Countermeasures for Apache2

+Cord Stojeba

+The purpose of this tutorial will be to utilize Aphache2 to create a simple web server that will be targeted by a Metasploit SYN Flood syle Denial of Service (DoS).
+We will then discuss a countermeasure to metigate the harm of the attack.

 This tutorial is intended for use by penetration testers or novice website managers.
 It requires a basic understanding of Linux commands.